MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-initial-sync.md

 If this error occurs consistently, and you can't complete the initial synchronization, follow these steps to fix the issue.

-1. Sign in to the virtual machine (VM) for the Finance and Operations app.
+1. Sign in to the virtual machine (VM) for the finance and operations app.
 2. Open Microsoft Management Console.
 3. In the **Services** pane, make sure that the Microsoft Dynamics 365 Data import export framework service is running.
 Restart it if it has been stopped, because the initial synchronization requires it.